 Some affinity for numbers augurs well for this career path, but it doesn’t necessarily mean you have to love math.
 Financial advisors are strategic problem solvers and can assess the big picture and drill down to the details to organize plans of action.

 There are many different types of financial advisors (which we will look at later), but first, let’s see what steps you need to take to become a financial advisor.

 Earning a bachelor’s degree in a field like finance, accounting, economics, business or statistics is required to become a financial advisor.
 Coursework in these majors should include topics like risk management, investments, taxes and estate planning.

 While a bachelor’s degree is the main requirement, students may wish to continue their education and get a master’s degree because some high-end firms will require or prefer further education.

 For those wishing to study either their bachelor’s or master’s online, University of the People offers both degrees in Business Administration.
+A certificate program in finance can also be a potentially beneficial option.
 The perks of the completely online program are flexibility, accessibility, low cost and quality education.

 Regardless of where you are from, you can log online and start learning today and be one step closer to earning your degree.
 Plus, the program is tuition-free, so you can get your bachelor’s degree for an estimated $4,060 (one application fee and course assessment fees).